cksystemsteaching/selfie/README.md

 In C\* and many other programming languages, such arithmetic expressions are standard and widely used in practice.
 You may want to try a few others and see how selfie responds.
 Below we show you the exact rules, written in EBNF, for constructing arithmetic expressions.

+Let us now experiment with something that goes beyond arithmetic expressions.
+How about a procedure that returns the larger of two given values?
+Here is a procedure called `max` with two formal parameters `n` and `m`:

 ```
 int max(int n, int m) {
   if (n < m)